openstack-archive/fuel-docs/pages/user-guide/0070-introduction.rst

 ==============================

-This guide gives instructions for using the Fuel Master node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.
+This guide gives instructions for using the Fuel Master Node and the graphical Fuel screens to deploy a Mirantis OpenStack environment.

+If you already have a deployed Fuel Master Node based on v5.0, go to :ref:`upgrade-ug` for instructions about upgrading to v5.0.1.
+If you are deploying Mirantis OpenStack 5.x for the first time, continue reading this document for instructions.

 Before you do the procedures in this document, you should work through the information and procedures in the :ref:`Planning Guide<planning-guide>`.